 - Check Google Maps.
 I know Via Ripetta is a famous and central street, but remember that it’s crossed by a pretty confusing intersection so when you get there and Google Maps tells you to keep going, trust the app and you will find Il Marchese right after.
 Provided that you are coming from Piazza del Popolo or Via del Corso.

 - Take the dessert.
-Unless you want a gelato, for which I can recommend some of the best gelaterias in Rome not far from the restaurant, I suggest you enjoy your post-prandial dessert right here as they have delicious options.
+Unless you want gelato from some of the best gelaterias in Rome that are not far from the restaurant, I suggest you enjoy your post-prandial dessert right here as they have delicious options.

 - Mention that you come with a baby.
-If you are traveling with a baby, mention that when you book.
+If you are traveling to Rome with a baby, mention that when you book.
 I’ve seen quite a few families when we went and most of them asked for a high chair.
 So, if you need one, mention it while reserving your table.
+We found this a good restaurant in Rome to go with a baby but their high chairs might finish at some point!